bitpay/bitcore/README.md

 bit export --qr
 ```

-## If the wallet needs to be migrated to another server, after importing the wallet, use the `bit-recreate` command
+## If the wallet needs to be migrated to another BWS instance, after importing the wallet, use the `bit-recreate` command

 ## Export / Import with a new given password (TO Be Done)
 ``` shell